Anniversary of 9/11 marked under cloud of health problems, funding fights

 One step forward was last fall's opening of the September 11 Memorial at Ground Zero, twin reflecting pools in the footprints of the towers.
 More than four million people have visited.

-Also, One World Trade Center, one of the tallest towers in the country, is near completion and expected to open in 2014.
+Also, One World Trade Centre, one of the tallest towers in the country, is near completion and expected to open in 2014.

 Yet disagreements over costs have undermined the rebuilding and hurt public relations.
 Among the disputes, the September 11 foundation insists the Port Authority owes it $140 million, according to a source familiar with the financial issues.